 \section{Constraining the observation volume}

-Using the information provided in, e.g., \ice~notices issued after the detection of a candidate HEN, the most probable volume where to find a possible electromagnetic counterpart can be constrained, by using the average number of HEN events expected as a function of energy and distance.
+Using the information provided, for instance, in \ice~notices issued after the detection of a candidate HEN, the most probable volume for finding a possible electromagnetic counterpart can be constrained by using the average number of HEN events expected as a function of energy and distance.